Struggling with sleepless nights with your new baby? Discover 11 ways to cope with newborn sleep deprivation when you’re beyond exhausted.

 1. Conserve your energy

-Keep life simple.
 Now is not the time to run a zillion errands or resume your exercise regimen.
 Spend the day watching shows and movies.
 I still associate How I Met Your Mother with my eldest, and The Avengers with my twins.
 Read a novel or bond with your baby.
 Save the strenuous activities for later months.

 We forget that we tap into our energy resources throughout the day.
 Already running low on sleep, conserve your energy for when it matters.
-What does this mean?

 Combat sleep deprivation with its best antidote: sleep and rest.
-I remember trying to be several steps ahead, thinking I was saving time by doing a task now instead of when I really needed to.
+I remember trying to be several steps ahead, thinking I was saving time by doing tasks now instead of when I really needed to.
 Sure, it felt less stressful to prepare, but most tasks can be put aside, even if it’s not “efficient.”

 Make sleep and rest a priority.
 Guard your opportunities to rest and take it seriously.
 Expect life to get chaotic and disgusting (think piled up dishes and unwashed hair).